Urinary Tract Infections (UTI) Treatment in El Paso and Horizon City, TX

-If you would like more information about urinary tract infections or require UTI treatment, we welcome you to come to UCare Urgent Care!
+If you would like more information about urinary tract infections or require UTI treatment, we welcome you to come to UCare Urgent Care and Walk-In Clinic!
 Our medical doctors or practitioners would be pleased to provide you with UTI treatment.
-Call us today for more information.
-We have 2 locations to serve you on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.
+Contact us today for more information.
+We are conveniently located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents:

 A urinary tract infection (UTI) can cause significant pain in the abdominal and pelvic area and acute discomfort while urinating.
 With that in mind, seeking treatment for a UTI is likely your number one priority if you are experiencing one!
-At UCare Urgent Care, our medical doctors and practitioners would be pleased to provide you with high-quality UTI treatment.
+At UCare Urgent Care and Walk-In Clinic, our medical doctors and practitioners would be pleased to provide you with high-quality UTI treatment.

 Bacteria and other causes of urinary tract infections can enter the urinary tract in several different ways, with various medical conditions, life experiences, and hygiene habits contributing to an increased risk of contracting a UTI, including the following: